paragon1234/Multi-Class-Calssification/README.md

 I randomly shuffled the data set and put 30% of the data into a validation set.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was determined through early stopping using validation accuracy as the indicator.
+The validation set helped determine, if the model was over or under fitting.
+The ideal number of epochs is achieved through early stopping using validation accuracy as the indicator.

 ## Model Architecture and Training Strategy